hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

 <a name="pv-vis"></a>
 {% include image.html file="pv-vis.png" alt="bm-x3" caption="ParaView after successful import of the model results (results.xdmf) - see above descriptions." %}

 All available time steps are listed in the Blocks tab (bottom-left in Figure 1).
-Anything should be visible at the beginning, because the initial conditions were defined as `dry` (see the [*BASEMENT* modelling exercise part](bm-main.html#init) ).
+Anything should be visible at the beginning because the initial conditions were defined as `dry` (see the [*BASEMENT* modeling exercise part](bm-main.html#init) ).
 The above [figure](#pv-vis) shows the last time step (`Timestep[25]`), with water flowing at a peak velocity of 3.7 m/s.
 The 25 available time steps result from the definition made in *BASEMENT*'s `SIMULATION` tab with a total duration of 5000.0 and an output step of 200.0.
 Note that the time units have no dimension here because they correspond to computational time steps.

 ###	Export visualizations<a name="exp-vis"></a>
 The animations can be saved as movie (e.g., `avi`) or image (e.g., `jpg`, `png`, `tiff`) files via `File` > `Save Animation...`.